vrooje/ScienceTeamGuide/Draft Guide.md

 ## <a id="communication"></a> Communicating with Users

+### Newsletters

+We have the capability to send emails to all our users, either across the Zooniverse or per-project.
+With hundreds-of-thousands of emails going out in one go, these are not sent lightly.
+We try to limit newsletters to once a month per project, although exceptions have been known.

+We generate lists of users and keep them internally in order to keep users' personal data private.
+As such we need to send newsletters and do so in coordination with project teams.
+We also try to send periodic Zooniverse-wide newsletters.

 ### Blogging

 Most of our projects have their own blogs at blog.projecturl.org.
 This is a Wordpress.com blog and anyone that wants to blog should signup for a free account at www.wordpress.com.

 Blogging is useful for communicating with interested volunteers and for reporting preliminary results during data reduction.

 Some highlights from our existing blog network include the blogs for Planet Hunters (http://blog.planethunters.org), Snapshot Serengeti (http://blog.snapshotserengeti.org) and Moon Zoo (http://blog.moonzoo.org).
-It is worth reading some entries on this sites to get an idea of what a good Zooniverse blog looks like.
+It is worth reading some entries on these sites to get an idea of what a good Zooniverse blog looks like.

 These three blogs are read by between 1,000 and 10,000 people a week and good chuck of those readers (about 40%) click through to the project or Talk.